-Figure \ref{fig:compare_3_methods} compares the optimal state trajectories using the three methods.
-All three methods arrive at the exact same solution, with 0 constraint violation and identical total cost.
-This is expected because in this problem the optimal solution is unique.
-The result supports the correctness of our method.
+Fig. \ref{fig:compare_3_methods} compares the optimal state trajectories using three methods.
+Baseline 3 is omitted for space reasons, but all three baselines and our method arrive at the exact same solution, with 0 constraint violation and identical total cost, as expected since the optimal solution is unique.